arashnm80/arashnm80.github.io/quotes.md

 > 50% chance of winning 1 or 10% chance of winning 5?

 > I'm not sure if it's possible or not but the only way to find out is to try with everything I've got.

+> I choose to be the same person in the best or worst possible situation.

+> The scope of one's personality is defined by the magnitude of that problem which is capable of driving a person out of his wits.

+> If I know the world is gonna collapse tomorrow doesn't mean I can't enjoy today.

+> Am I willing to succeed with cost of everybody disliking me?

+> Starting is the most important and hardest step.

+> 七転び八起き - Nana Korobi Ya Oki

+> The rest of my life starts right now.

+> hope is product of self-trust.

+> lead people who lead people.

 > Think out of the box.